kchu25/SEQ2EXPdata.jl/docs/src/index.md

 ds = SEQ2EXP_Dataset(["ATCG", "GGTA"], [1.2, 3.4])

 # Dataset with multiple features and names
+# Note that the second dimension of the labels must always match the number of strings.
 ds2 = SEQ2EXP_Dataset(
     ["ATCG", "GGTA"],
     [1.2 2.3; 3.4 4.5],